cbrown300/PictoPlots/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+# Picto Plots - An 80s Sci-Fi Movie Experience

-In the project directory, you can run:
+## Once downloaded - In the project directory, you can run:
 ### `npm start`

 Runs the app in the development mode.\